AI Receptionist Cost 2026: $199/mo Unlimited vs $3,000/mo Staff

 Avoid per-call pricing if volume exceeds 30 calls.
 At 42 calls/month on Smith.ai's $4.25/call rate, you're paying $178.50 just for calls, plus the base fee.
 That quickly exceeds flat-rate alternatives.

-NextPhone at $199/month delivers unlimited calls, AI + human hybrid, contractor-specific features, and no hidden fees.
+NextPhone at $199/month delivers unlimited calls, pure AI that resolves 90-95% of calls on its own, smart forwarding for the rest, contractor-specific features, and no hidden fees.
 For small businesses that can't afford to miss calls, it's the most cost-effective way to ensure 24/7 professional coverage.

 AI Receptionist vs Hiring: The 95% Savings